zinglax/CMSC498J/README.md

 - why acquanticences are more important (weak ties)
   - A, C, D, and E will all tend to be exposed to similar sources of info, while A's link to B offers her access to things she otherwise wouldn't necessarily hear about

+- End points of a bridge have no friends in common l

 ## Strong triadic closure
 ### Links in networks have strength
 - friendship nets (closed friends vs acquantiences)